sab148/nxtaim-distributed-models/README.md

 # Advanced HPC Cluster Usage Session

-Welcome to the Advanced HPC Cluster Usage Session!
-This workshop aims to demonstrate how to parallelize code effectively on one of Europe's fastest computers at FZJ.
+Welcome to the Advanced HPC Cluster Usage Session.
+This Session aims to demonstrate how to parallelize code effectively on one of Europe's fastest computers at FZJ.

 ## Table of Contents